tomkren/pikater/docs/guide_user/User-guide.md

 Component dialogs are used when a user input is needed and it is not (for example) a simple String.
 Mostly, the required user input has multiple parts (forms or wizards are displayed) or it is a database table row or a part of it (table views are displayed) or a combination of the two.
 Unless the component is a wizard, the dialog has two buttons: one to accept the entered input and one to close the dialog.
 Wizards have their own counterparts of these two buttons and define two more: a `Next` and `Back` button.
 3. **Progress dialogs**
 Some actions trigger a potentially lengthy operations (e.g. dataset visualization).
 When triggered, this dialog will appear and track the underlying task's progress.
 The underlying task can be aborted anytime with the `Abort` button.
 When pressed, the dialog will be closed.
+_Note that when you leave the page while a progress dialog with a background task is running, all progress is lost_.

 Common properties: